 Muscle meat that is “used” (meaning exercised) is higher in Taurine than that which is not used as much.
 To explain this a little better – the thigh of a chicken that is exercised constantly will contain a lot more Taurine than the breast meat that is not exercised as much.

 Some believe that vegetables are a reasonable addition to a feline diet, and this is probably true – as long as it is only a very small percentage.
 Three to five percent would be acceptable.
-However, as cats are NOT designed to eat – nor have the necessary digestive setup to process vegetable matter, if you are able to buy your cat raw food without it – then all the better.
+However, cats are NOT designed to eat – nor have the necessary digestive setup to process vegetable matter.
+If you are able to buy your cat raw food without it – then all the better.

 At an absolute maximum, your cat’s food should have no more than 10% vegetables.
 Again, if there is no clear indicator of the amount of vegetable in the food, you should contact the manufacturer.